Happy Hearts Counseling

 Some of the primary themes we notice when working with teens are:

 Friendships become extremely important during adolescence.
 Often times teens start to prioritize socializing over just about everything else, including family and school.
 While this is a normal stage of development, it can often be the cause of a great deal of stress - for both the parent and the teen.
 Some teens struggle to make friends or find meaningful social relationships, others struggle to balance the demands and pressures they feel from their wide circle of friends.
-From the wall flower to the social butterfly, navigating social dynamics can be stressful on teens.
+From the wall flower to the social butterfly, navigating social dynamics can be stressful.

 Planning and preparing for the future can be a daunting task, even for adults!
 From 8th grade, or even earlier, today's teens are receiving a message that goes something like this: "You need to be thinking about what you want to be when you grow up, because you need to be sure to sign up for this AP course and that Honors course so that you'll be able to get into the colleges that offer the program that you want to study.
 And you probably need to go ahead and sign up for clubs and a summer camp that is relevant to your college major because that will look good on your transcript."
 Sound familiar?